-AVOIDANCE MEASURES & EFFECT DETERMINATION B. Avoidance Measures Based on the information submitted, the following strategies should be considered to avoid adverse effects to flood-plain(s) for the practice(s) shown.
+A. Avoidance Measures Based on the information submitted, the following strategies should be considered to avoid adverse effects to flood-plain(s) for the practice(s) shown.
 If feasible, strategies listed below should be incorporated into the conservation plan, layout/specifications and operation and/or management of the practice.
 Practice Required Additional Strategies for Practice Implementation Heavy Use Area (562) This practice may require approval from the county floodplain coordinator and other permissions or permits depending upon how it is implemented.
-Refer to the list of county floodplain coordinators listed in the eFOTG Section II.
+Refer to the list of county floodplain coordinators listed in the FOTG Section II.